MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-record-update-perm.md

 ## Symptom

-When trying to update a CRM record from the Viva Sales add-in for Outlook, an error message is displayed saying that Salesforce can't be updated due to lack of edit access for this record.
+When trying to update a CRM record from the Sales Copilot add-in for Outlook, an error message is displayed saying that Salesforce can't be updated due to lack of edit access for this record.

 :::image type="content" source="media/tsg-update-record.png" alt-text="Error about updating records in Salesforce.":::